 Hi, my name is Greg Writer.
 I'm the CEO and founder of Launch Cart - a new, faster, better, higher converting e-Commerce platform to compete in the e-Commerce space.
 This allows entrepreneurs, small business owners, and brands worldwide to build and sell online in their e-Commerce stores.

 What's unique about us is that we also have a "Source and Sell Marketplace" that allows entrepreneurs to source products to sell on a drop-ship, affiliate marketing basis, what we call On-Demand, as well as offer a distribution channel for people who have products they want other people to sell.

-Matthew Larsen (from Calgary) started Ultra Growth Marketing about 1 year ago.
+Matthew Larsen (from Calgary) started Ultra Growth Marketing almost 2 years ago.

 Hi.
 My name is Matthew Larsen and I run Ultra Growth Marketing.
 My company is a hybrid between an eCommerce Marketing agency and a holding company that runs three separate eCommerce Brands.
 I also have an investment wing where I invest in eCommerce companies with high potential.
 My business model is a triple-threat.